ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 ## Static nodes

 Geth also supports static nodes.
 Static nodes are specific peers that are always connected to.
 Geth reconnects to these peers automatically when it is restarted.
-Specific nodes are defined to be statc nodes by saving their enode addresses to a json file and providing the file path to Gteh at startup:
+Specific nodes are defined to be static nodes by saving their enode addresses to a json file and providing the file path to Geth at startup:

 ```shell